-Not so long ago, before the ubiquity of smartphones and the endless stream of mobile apps, an interruption in the office likely came from a knock at the door.
+Not so long ago, before the ubiquity of smartphones, the endless stream of mobile apps and automation technology, an interruption in the office likely came from a knock at the door.
 Today, workers have to contend with a constant barrage of emails, text messages, social media updates, and online promotions that impact their productivity.

 In a 2010 article ‘Office technology: Productivity boost or time sink?’, Tim Stansfield, president of the Ohio-based IET Inc., estimates that only 50 percent of the tasks office workers spend their time on are unrelated to their job descriptions.
 In the same article, Dave Crenshaw, author of the book The Myth of Multitasking: How ‘Doing It All’ Gets Nothing Done, posits that multitasking hardly benefits worker productivity.

 “The majority of people are caught in a constant round of task-switching, going from site to site, e-mail to e-mail, conversation to conversation.
 At the end of the day they’ll say they were really busy all day long, but if you ask what they did they can’t think of anything,” Crenshaw states.

 The problem is that human multitasking involves interrupting one task with another, writes the article’s author Lamont Wood.
 In fact, chief analyst at New York research firm, Basex Inc, Jonathan Spira estimates that about 28% of an office worker’s time is lost to interruptions and recovery time, which cost the U.S. about $900 billion per year.
 The article also notes a 2008 survey by PEP Productivity Solutions which found that office workers spend a total of 27.3 hours per person per week devoted to non-essential tasks, including “inefficient” meetings.